muxinc/media-chrome/docs/src/pages/docs/en/react.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Since there are still some complexities with using Web Components in React, we've published a set of React Component wrappers to make using Media Chrome in your React app easy and idiomatic.
+Media Chrome provides a React version of every component to make using Media Chrome in your React app easy and idiomatic.
 These are included in our standard [npm package](https://www.npmjs.com/package/media-chrome).

 To use, simply import any components from `"media-chrome/dist/react"`.